faraazHasan/react-phone-input-pro/README.md

 # react-phone-input-pro
-Phone number input component for react to format phone numbers in real time.
+Phone number input component for react to format phone numbers according to selected country in real time.

 ## Features